-These oatmeal applesauce cookies are the perfect homemade treat to pack in a school lunch or eat for a quick breakfast!
+These oatmeal applesauce cookies are the perfect homemade treat to pack in a school lunch or eat for a quick breakfast.
+These are chewy, hearty, and have a delicious cinnamon flavor!

 Recipe